nodejitsu/handbook/book.md

 # Using Databases

-Aapplications on Nodejitsu are ready to be connected to any database.
+Applications on Nodejitsu are ready to be connected to any database.
 If you have already have a database running, Nodejitsu can connect to your pre-existing database.
 If you require a new database, Nodejitsu can provide you FREE instances of several different types of databases.
 These free instances are great for development purposes or hobby sites.
 If you require a high traffic or production database we provide an easy upgrade path to industrial strength database hosting.

 ## Creating new Databases

-If you require database hosting, you can create a new database instance of any of our supported databases using Samaruai, Jitsu, or our API.
+If you require database hosting you can create a new database instance of any of our supported databases using [Samurai](#Deploying_Applications), [Jitsu](#Using_The_Jitsu_Client), or our [API](#Using_The_API).

 ## Existing Databases